Shipley Hall: 20th century

-After the collieries were nationalised in 1948, the National Coal Board decided that the Hall was too damaged by subsidence to be worth keeping, and demolished it.
-The Woodside and Coppice coalpits, regarded as uneconomical, were closed in the 1960s,ending over 250 years of deep mining at Shipley.
+The collieries were nationalised in 1947, becoming under control of the National Coal Board.
+The Woodside and Coppice coalpits, regarded as uneconomical, were closed in the 1960s, ending over 250 years of deep mining at Shipley.
 There was a residual legacy of spoil heaps, derelict buildings, polluted lakes and thirty abandoned mine shafts.

 Shipley Country Park

 In the late 1960s Derbyshire County Council decided to create a Country Park as a memorial to mining in the area.

 The National Coal Board reclaimed land near the closed collieries by opencast methods between 1970 and 1974.
 Two years were spent contouring the site, planting trees, seeding fields and meadows, and building facilities for the public: Shipley Country Park opened to the public on 26 May 1976.

 In the 1980s the County Council controversially agreed to the use of part of the park and a lake to form a theme park, initially as Britannia Park.
 That business closed soon after and the park re-opened as The American Adventure.
 The last incarnation of this park closed in 2007 and has been partly demolished.
-The future of this area of the Shipley Country Park, which contains the site of the former Woodside Colliery, is still uncertain.
+The area has now been developed upon with the new Shipley Lakeside development which contains the site of the former Woodside Colliery.

 Shipley Country Park includes a visitor centre, children's play areas, a wildlife garden, wildlife and nature walks, a cafe, disabled access, bridleways, geocaching, cycling, fishing, jogging, a Parkrun, bird watching, photography, picnicking, dog walking, a cricket club and wayfaring.